Alexandra Silber

-Alexandra Michelle Silber is an American actress, singer, writer and educator.
+Alexandra Silber is an American actress, singer, writer and educator.
 She has performed roles on Broadway, in London's West End, on television and film, and concert stages.
 Among other stage roles, in London, she created the role of Laura Fairlie in The Woman in White (2005), played Hodel in Fiddler on the Roof (2007) and Julie Jordan in Carousel (2008).
 In New York, she appeared in Hello Again (2010), Master Class (2011), created the role of Sara Jane in Arlington (2012–14) and as Tzeitel in the Broadway revival of Fiddler on the Roof (2015).

 Silber's debut novel After Anatevka (chronicling what happens to the characters of Hodel and Perchik made famous by the Sholem Aleichem stories and in the musical Fiddler on the Roof) and White Hot Grief Parade, a memoir about losing her father to cancer when she was 18, were both published by Pegasus Books in 2018.

 Life and career

 Silber was born in Los Angeles, and raised in metro-Detroit.
-She is the daughter of Catherine (Noriega) and Michael D. Silber.
+She is the daughter of Catherine (née Noriega) and Michael D. Silber.
 Her father is Jewish and her mother, who is of Hispanic and Irish descent, is Catholic.
 She is a graduate of the Interlochen Center for the Arts and the Royal Conservatoire of Scotland.
 In July 2005 she made her West End debut as Laura Fairlie in the original production of Andrew Lloyd Webber's The Woman in White.
 She returned to the West End in 2007–2008 to portray Hodel in Fiddler on the Roof and again in 2008–2009 to perform the role of Julie Jordan in Carousel at The Savoy Theatre.

-In 2010 Silber made her American stage debut as Julie Jordan in Los Angeles with the Reprise Theatre Company.
+In 2010, Silber made her American stage debut as Julie Jordan with the Reprise Theatre Company in Los Angeles.
 In 2011 she appeared as the Young Wife in the Off-Broadway revival of Michael John LaChiusa's Hello Again and as Sophie De Palma, opposite Tyne Daly and Sierra Boggess, in the Kennedy Center and Broadway revival of Terrence McNally's Master Class.
 In 2012 she performed the role of Nina in a concert version of Robert Wright and George Forrest's Song of Norway at Carnegie Hall.
 That same year she appeared as Jenny in the United States premiere of Howard Goodall's Love Story at the Walnut Street Theater in Philadelphia, and was seen Off-Broadway in Nora Ephron's Love, Loss, and What I Wore.